 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-Whether you will have to prepare a Statement of Claim will depend on any orders made by the judge at a directions hearing.
-The judge may make an order that you file and serve a Statement of Claim at the first directions hearing, or at a further directions hearing.
+Whether you will have to prepare a Statement of claim will depend on what orders are made by the Judge at a directions hearing.
+The Judge may make an order that you file and serve a Statement of Claim at the first directions hearing, or at a further directions hearing.
 They may order that you file 'Points of claim' instead, but they are basically the same thing, although Points of claim can be less formal.

-The Federal Circuit Court does not have a set form for a Statement of Claim.
-However, where the Federal Circuit Court doesn't have a specific form you can use the Federal Court form and amend it to include the Federal Circuit Court details.
+The Federal Circuit and Family Court of Australia does not have a set form for a Statement of claim.
+However, you can use the Federal Court of Australia form and amend it to include the Federal Circuit and Family Court of Australia's details.

-You can get a blank Statement of Claim from the:
+You can get a copy of a blank Statement of Claim from the:

-You will need to file your Statement of Claim and serve a copy on the Respondent (the employer).
-Make sure you file and serve it by the time ordered by the judge at the directions hearing.
+You will need to file your Statement of claim and serve a copy on your employer.
+Make sure you file and serve it by the time ordered by the Judge at the directions hearing.

 If you've been served with a Defence, you should get